Verna Lynne Weeks

 Were you born in PEI or are you an Islander by choice?

-Prince Edward Island born and Prince Edward Island bred and when I die I'll be Prince Edward Island dead.
+Prince Edward Island-born and Prince Edward Island bred and when I die I'll be Prince Edward Island dead.

 Where do you live in PEI?

 The growing municipality of Cornwall, just outside of Charlottetown.
-I love the blend of country living, small town feel and convenience of being close to the city.
+I love the blend of country living, small-town feel and convenience of being close to the city.

 Describe what an average day looks like for you?

 My day starts with coffee and catching up on what's happening via my favourite social media accounts.
 I am at my desk by 8:00 am during the week.
 On days off in summer I love spending time in my garden and at the beach.
-In fall and winter, I enjoy exploring the many trails of PEI.
+In fall and winter, I enjoy playing pickleball and exploring the many trails of PEI.

 What is your favourite thing about life in PEI?